josephlewis/RR_civitates/README.md

-# RR_civitates
-civitates of Roman Britain shapefile
+## civitates of Roman Britain shapefile

 After Millett (1990, Fig. 16) and digitised from image provided by James Gerrard (as shown in Gerrard, 2013)